 Recruit New Students

 Alumni across the country can help recruit students by representing SAU at their local college fairs.
-Check back to see our 2020 spring volunteer opportunties.
+Our next opportunity will be available spring 2021.
+Please check back for updates.

 From October through March, we need alumni volunteers to send postcards to prospective students to congratulate them on their acceptance to SAU.
 It's a great way to make a difference from the comfort of your own home, and we'll send you all the supplies!